The official blog of the Lung Institute.

 When it comes to treating COPD, there are available treatment options that go further than addressing symptoms alone.
 However, in managing your quality of life, the first step to take is always to quit smoking if you haven’t already.
 The second would be to address your overall health through diet and exercise.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, emphysema and pulmonary fibrosis.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Bronchodilator 101: Uses and Side Effects ?
 Share your thoughts and comments below.